alaneicker/node-mysql-api-server/README.md

 ## Environment Variables

-Navigate to `env/` directory and update the .env files with your local and production environment settings.
+Navigate to `env/` directory and update the `.env.development` and `.env.production` files with your environment settings.

 ```
 DB_HOST=<host>